convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/mobile-components/control-components/switchcase-handler.md

 ---
 ##### Defines a <i>SwitchCase Handler</i>. <br/>

- A <i>SwitchCase Handler</i> must be added inside a <i>SwitchAction</i>.<br/>
-It helps defining actions to be executed for a given case constant value.<br/>
+ <p>A <i>SwitchCase Handler</i> must be added inside a <i>SwitchAction</i>.</p><p>It helps defining actions to be executed for a given case constant value.</p>

 Name | Description
 --- | ---
 Case value | Defines the case's value.
-Comment | Describes the object comment to include in the documentation report.
-This property generally contains an explanation about the object.
+Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
 Is active | Defines whether the component is active.
 Passthrough | Specifies whether case should continue with next sibling ones until passthrough is false.